 Chattahoochee Bend Hiking Trails

-• The 4.4 mile Wild Turkey Trail takes you through the wilderness to the banks of the Chattahoochee River.
+• The 4.6 mile (one-way) Wild Turkey Trail takes you through the wilderness from the front of the state park to the banks of the Chattahoochee River.

-• The 2.9 Bend Trail connects from the Riverside Trail to the backcountry and paddle-in campsites.
+• The 2.9 mile (one-way) Bend Trail connects the Riverside Trail to the backcountry and paddle-in campsites.

-• The 2.6 mile Riverside Trail takes you along the banks of the river until meeting up with the Bend Trail.
+• The 2.6 mile (one-way) Riverside Trail takes you along the banks of the river from the Day-Use Area until meeting up with the Bend Trail.

-• The 1.1 mile Bobcat Trail connects to the Flat Rock Trail and explores near the entrance of the park.
+• The 1.4 mile (one-way) Bobcat Trail connects to the Flat Rock Trail to create a loop near the entrance of the park.

-• The 1 mile Brown Thrasher Trail can be used to make a loop out of a portion of the Wild Turkey Trail.
+• The 0.7 mile (one-way) Brown Thrasher Trail can be used to make a loop out of a portion of the Wild Turkey Trail.

-• The 0.7 Tower Trail connects the Wild Turkey Trail and the Riverside Trail and takes you to an observation tower.
+• The 0.7 mile (one-way) Tower Trail connects the Wild Turkey Trail and the Riverside Trail and takes you to an observation tower.

 Hiking Essentials